Beautiful Life (Ace of Base song): Background and release

 The song was written on January 1, 1994 by band member Jonas Berggren while he was in the Canary Islands.
 At the time, "The Sign" had reached number one on the US Billboard Hot 100 chart, which inspired him to write the song.
 On a late flight home he heard some chords, and started humming, and there the song was made.
 He had to record it swiftly so he wouldn't forget it.
 Berggren incorporated gospel elements into the song and the roof-raising gospel singing toward the end was made by a four-piece female group that Denniz Pop had.
 They tracked those vocals many times over for maximum soulful impact.

-In a 2018 interview, Ulf Ekberg told that Michael Jackson, after asking to meet the band when they performed "Beautiful Life" at World Music Awards in Monaco, told them that he thought that it was the best song that he had heard in so many years.
+In a 2018 interview, Ulf Ekberg said that Michael Jackson, after asking to meet the band when they performed "Beautiful Life" at World Music Awards in Monaco, told them that he thought that it was the best song that he had heard in many years.